 Perhaps the most obvious and straightforward way to provide customer service online is by email.
 Having a dedicated email address for customer service will help point your customers in the right direction for any questions they may have.

 Using email for customer service queries will also give you flexibility in responding as you will be able to point the message towards the appropriate person (or allowing you the chance to discuss how to respond to a question with the rest of your team).

-, meaning that this is a valuable platform for your business.
+More than 80% of customer service requests on social happen on Twitter, meaning that this is a valuable platform for your business.
 When consumers want to speak about a brand (whether positively, negatively or just to ask a question) it’s likely that they will take to Twitter, so your brand will need to be actively responding to any messages you receive.
 You also might want to actively search your company name to catch any tweets that don’t mention you directly - you don’t want any questions to be left unanswered.